-- 23.01 There shall be a Board of Directors (referred to in the Constitution as the "Board") which shall be composed of: the President, Vice-President, sixteen (16) District Board members and one (1) Equity Board Member. - (a) President - (b) Vice-President - (c) Board members elected to represent their respective districts as provided in Article Representation. - Executive Officers - 23.02 The Executive Officers are the President and Vice President.
+- 23.01 There shall be a Board of Directors (referred to in the Constitution as the "Board") which shall be composed of the President, Vice-President, sixteen (16) District Board members and one (1) Equity Board Member. - (a) President - (b) Vice-President - (c) Board members elected to represent their respective districts as provided in Article Representation. - Executive Officers - 23.02 The Executive Officers are the President and Vice President.

-BECAUSE (RATIONALE): Updated language to reflect the creation of the Equity Board Member - Indigenous position and to define Executive Officers.
+BECAUSE (RATIONALE): Updated to reflect the creation of the Equity Board Member - Indigenous position and to define Executive Officers.

-Defeated: Referred to:

-Amend Article 24 - Representation, as presented:

-24.01 The District Board members shall be comprised of five (5) members each from Calgary and Edmonton, and two (2) members each from the North, South and Central districts.

-The Equity Board member(s) shall be comprised of (1) one member self-identified as Indigenous.

-Board Members shall be elected to represent the following HSAA districts:

-- (a) North;

-- (b) Central;

-- (c) Edmonton:

-- (d) Calgary; and

-- (e) South.

-- 24.02 Districts shall elect Board Members as follows:

-- (a) Edmonton and Calgary shall each be entitled to five (5) District Board representatives; and

-- (b) North, Central and South shall each be entitled to two (2) District Board representatives.

-BECAUSE (RATIONALE): Updated to reflect the creation of the Equity Board Member - Indigenous position.
+Carriea: Deleated: Amended: Referred to: 2.
+CON STITUTION HSAA \ WILL: Amend Article 24 - Representation, as present ed: 24.01 The District Board members shall be of Calgary and Edmonton, and two (2) m Central districts. . , The Equity Board member(s) shall be identified as Indigenous. comprised of (1) one member self- Board Members shall be elected to repre sent the following HSA A districts: (a) North; (b) Central; (c) Edmonton; (d) Calgary; and (e) South.
+24.02 Districts shall elect Board Members as fo llows: (a) Edmonton and Calgary shall each representatives; and be entitled to five (5) Di strict Board (b) North, Central and South shall eac representatives. h be entitled to two (2) District Board JSE (RATIONALE): Updated to reflect the ous position. creation of the Equity B Soard Member - SUBMI TTED BY: Board of Directors